quangta93/frontend-workshop/es2018/const-let.md

 ## Why const & let?
 - program work as intended
   - cannot use before declaration (no hoisting)
-  - cannot use after a block scope, where variables should be destroyed
+  - cannot use after the block scope is over i.e. expected variables to be destroyed
 - avoid name collision. reusable variable names.
   - function vs block scope